Nightmare Fuel / The Dresden Files

 - And it's not even merely indifferent, it's petty.
-People get singled out to be prey simply because they break some rule of etiquette they had no cause to know existed, or tried to help the wrong person, or accepted an agreement without considering its Exact Words, or because of who their ancestor was.
+People get singled out to be prey simply because they break some rule of etiquette they had no reason to know existed, or tried to help the wrong person, or accepted an agreement without considering its Exact Words, or because of who their ancestor was.
+Or hell, they might not even have done anything at all and they just happened to be good looking enough to attract the wrong sort of attention.
 And all of this is perfectly legal under the Unseelie Accords, which don't even pretend to be fair or well-meaning in any way.

 - What's worse?
 The history of Black Magic is one long case of proving them right.
-Despite the fact that she knows it would get both her and Harry executed, Molly is still too eager to invade people's minds and mess around inside them.
-Both worlds wars might have been averted or at least reduced if they got to Kemmler early on in his career.
+Despite the fact that she knows it would get both her and Harry executed, Molly is still far too eager to invade people's minds and mess around inside them.
+Both world wars might have been averted, or at least reduced, if they got to Kemmler early on in his career.

 - The White Court, especially the Raiths.
 They can rape you to death, and make you like it.
 Yeah.

 - Death by snu-snu just became a whole lot scarier.

 - We see Thomas doing this in Backup.
 It's not pleasant.

 - Also the Red Court, horrible rubbery drooling bat-monsters.

 - The love spells in Love Hurts.
 Particularly the one that caused the brother and sister to fall in love.

 - Even worse: given how it was distributed, there's a significant chance of catching a parent-child pair as well.